 Some of the other benefits that can be obtained by floating in a floatation tank are:

 The Epsom Salt also benefits those floating in the tank by helping to detoxify the body.
 It also provides the body with Magnesium which is absorbed through the skin.
 Magnesium is an essential element to the human body in which adequate amounts are commonly not obtained from diet alone.

 Most tanks require about 800 lbs of Epsom Salt to allow subjects to be completely buoyant.
-San Francisco Bath Salt Company has large quantities of premium grade Epsom Salt (Magnesium-Sulfate) for floatation tanks readily available, so whether you’re an individual with a floatation tank at home or have your own floatation tank business, we can help.
+San Francisco Bath Salt Company has large quantities of USP grade Epsom Salt (Magnesium-Sulfate) for floatation tanks readily available, so whether you’re an individual with a floatation tank at home or have your own floatation tank business, we can help.